 If at all possible, I recommend bringing your puppy home on a Friday or Saturday or on a day when you don’t have to work the next few mornings.

 The crying and howling is heartbreaking and stressful to listen to but unfortunately it’s totally normal.
 It’s rare for a puppy not to cry that first night home!

 My 8-week-old weimaraner puppy Remy howled and cried almost non-stop for the entire first night home.
 I assume the poor guy missed his mom and siblings or just the familiarity and comfort of his original home.
 He thought his little world was turned upside down, which I guess it was!

 As hard as it was, I ignored Remy the entire night.
 I did not comfort him, though I wanted to.
-I did not scold him, and I did not let him out for a potty break.
-He was in his kennel from about 10 p.m. to 5 a.m.
-(More on night-time potty breaks below.)
+I did not allow him in my bed.
+I did not scold him, and I did not let him out for a potty break, although some puppies will need a 2 a.m. potty break (more on this later).
+My puppy was in his kennel from about 10 p.m. to 5 a.m.

 How long do puppies cry at night?

-Some puppies cry every night for the first one or two weeks while others only cry the first few nights.
+Some puppies cry every night for the first one or two weeks while others only cry the first night or two.